-During 2020, ACG, an airline, and the lender under one of the loans guaranteed within our AFS program entered into a deferral agreement whereby the principal payments on the loan were scheduled to be deferred through 2021 and repaid in the subsequent four years.
+During 2020, ACG, an airline, and the lender under one of the loans for which we provided a repayment guarantee entered into a deferral agreement whereby the principal payments on the loan were scheduled to be deferred through 2021 and repaid in the subsequent four years.
 The airline is current under the terms of this agreement.